TasosTzaras/Minix_3.2.0_modified/README.md

 # Minix_3.2.0_modified
-Modifying the Minix 3.2.0 source code for fair scheduling of user processes
+Modifying the Minix 3.2.0 source code for achieving fair scheduling of user processes

-Repository does not include the entire source code of  Minix_3.2.0 , only modified files
+Repository does not include the entire source code of Minix_3.2.0, only modified files

 Minix 3.2.0